Emilio-portal/Emilio-portal/README.md

-- 👋 Hey!
-I’m Emilio Portal ʕ•_•ʔ/
+Hi I’m Emilio Portal ʕ•ᴥ•ʔ Here is some more info about me!

-- 💻 I am a computer science major studying at UC Santa Cruz!
+* I am a computer science major studying at UC Santa Cruz! 💻
-- ⚙️ I have experience with various programming languages and frameworks.
+* I have experience with building software using various programming languages, frameworks, and agentic workflows. ⚙️
-- 👾 I'm always interested in collaborating on projects!
+* I'm always interested in collaborating on projects, including hackathons and game jams. 👾

-- 📧 Feel free to contact me - emilio.portal.b@gmail.com
+Feel free to contact me - emilio.portal.b@gmail.com 📧
+(⌐■_■)ノ

 <!---
 Emilio-portal/Emilio-portal is a special repository because its `README.md` (this file) appears on your GitHub profile.